Enforcement and Removal Operations

-- Removal Management Divisions East and West: Supports the 24 ERO Field Offices nationwide in the coordination of removals, and develops and implements strategies to support ERO's mission to remove priority aliens from the United States through collaboration within the agency as well as interagency stakeholders, foreign embassies and consulates, and international networks.
+- Removal Management coordinates the removals of noncitizens with ERO’s 25 field offices nationwide.
+This unit develops and implements strategies to remove noncitizens from the United States who are subject to removal by collaborating within the agency and with interagency stakeholders, foreign embassies and consulates, and international partners.

 - International Operations comprises ERO’s personnel based overseas and supports the 25 ERO field offices through regular and ongoing liaison with host-nation government officials in the coordination of removal operations.